Strays enqueued for purge cause MDCache to exceed size limit

 The solution is to have a new data structure outside of MDCache, where we put dentries that are beyond the "point of no return" in the stray->purge process.
 This would essentially just be a work queue where each work item is an inode, and the work is to purge it.

 Test code for playing with this case:

-#2 Updated by John Spray almost 2 years ago
+#2 Updated by John Spray over 4 years ago

 Related to FSCK: if adding a persistent structure containing references to inodes to be purged, ensure backward scrub tools are able to interrogate this structure so as to avoid incorrectly thinking the to-be-purged inodes are orphans and incorrectly linking them into lost+found.

-#5 Updated by John Spray about 1 year ago
+#5 Updated by John Spray almost 4 years ago

 Yep, this should be a fairly high priority to do something about.